webda2l/symfony-docs/components/var_exporter.rst

 LazyGhostTrait
 ~~~~~~~~~~~~~~

+.. deprecated:: 7.3

+   ``LazyGhostTrait`` is deprecated since Symfony 7.3; use PHP 8.4's native lazy
+   objects instead (note that using the trait with PHP < 8.4 triggers no deprecation
+   to help with the transition.)

 Ghost objects are empty objects, which see their properties populated the first
 time any method is called.
 Thanks to :class:`Symfony\\Component\\VarExporter\\LazyGhostTrait`,